Intestine transplantation: Transplantation protocol

 First, any abdominal scar tissue from previous surgeries must be removed.
 The aorta and vena cava are dissected in preparation for vascular anastomosis, followed by dissection of the proximal and distal ends of the digestive tract.
 Anastomosis is then performed to revascularize the graft.
 Arterial vessels are connected to the abdominal aorta, below the kidneys.
 However, venous drainage, or the reattachment of the transplanted organ to the venous system, may be performed differently depending on the unique intra-abdominal vasculature of the recipient.
 The graft is usually drained systemically into the infrarenal vena cava, but may also be drained portally into the hepatic portal or superior mesenteric vein.
 The graft is then reperfused with blood and any bleeding is stopped before the proximal and distal ends of the transplant bowel are connected to the original digestive tract.
 A loop ileostomy is then created as to provide easy access for future endoscopic observation and biopsies.
-A gastronomy or jejunostomy feeding tube may be placed before the abdominal wall is closed.
+A gastrostomy or jejunostomy feeding tube may be placed before the abdominal wall is closed.

 When a liver is being transplanted in conjunction with the intestine, the recipient must first have their own liver removed.
 Following this, the aorta, cava, and portal veins of the donor and recipient are anastomosed.
 The graft is then flushed before the caval clamps are removed.
 The intestine is then reconstructed as in an isolated intestinal transplant, before being connected to the bile duct servicing the new liver.
 Multivisceral transplants are especially difficult and susceptible to complications because all organs must survive a conjoined procurement, transport, and transplantation.
 All three of these measures are tailored to the individual needs of the recipient.
 Preservation of the native spleen, pancreas, and duodenum during a multivisceral transplant can reduce the risk of additional complications related to these structures.